Hypopituitarism

 What causes hypopituitarism?

-• congenital diseases or malformations of the pituitary gland.
+• Genetic abnormalities of the pituitary gland

 What are the signs and symptoms of hypopituitarism?